VOWS, EY, and WayUP Connect Veterans and Employers at the 2021 VOWS Symposium

-The VOWS Symposium will set out to connect organizations and provide an environment where they can share employee recruitment and retention strategies.
+The VOWS Symposium will connect organizations and provide an environment where they can share employee recruitment and retention strategies.
 The event will focus on helping veterans and military spouses sharpen their job-searching techniques.
 Specific workshops to help enhance resumes and how to network in a world that relies heavily on virtual interactions.

 Whether job seekers are trying to get their foot in the door at innovative start-ups or established Fortune 500 companies, WayUp is able to offer assistance.
 With over 50,000 veterans registered through WayUp, VOWS and BWF have built direct lines for veterans and organizations to explore meaningful employment opportunities.
 WayUp is encouraging veterans and military spouses to set up profiles on their platform after they register for the symposium.
 WayUp can help match registrants with open positions at top organizations across the country and offer help with interview preparation and more.
 Employers can also benefit from WayUp, having the ability to easily search for candidates using the veteran sourcing tool.